moccalotto/kaos/_brainstorms/ever-dungeon.md

 mystery as no adventurers have ever found any mines in The Dungeon.

 Certain monsters have metal-like hides, bones and teeth.
 These are very valuable.

-Mages have ways of transmuting bone and certain monster scales into metal, but these methods are quite time consuming and expensive.
+Additionally, magic can be used to transmute bone and certain monster scales, claws, and bones into metal, but these methods are quite time consuming and expensive.

 Sometimes metals can be mined from certain areas of The Dungeon, but this is very dangerous and will require adventurers as guards.
 Also such mines are